karlkfi/kpt-config-sync/docs/system_config.md

         - roleRef
 ```

-ResourceQuota has special handling (as described below).
-However, the Sync
+ResourceQuota has [special handling](rq.md).
+However, the Sync configuration is
-configuration is not affected by this.
-The following shows an example of
+not affected by this.
+The following shows an example of configuring sync on
-configuring sync on ResourceQuota.
+ResourceQuota.

 ```console
 $ cat system/resourcequota-sync.yaml